-Timing of Stock Option Grants
+Timing of Equity Grants

 We do not have any plan to select option grant dates or restricted stock or restricted stock unit award grant dates for our named executive officers in coordination with the release of material non-public information.
-The Compensation Committee has adopted a general policy that option grants should be made annually, except for new hires and promotions, after the release of earnings for the prior fiscal year.
+The Compensation Committee has adopted a general policy that option grants to existing employees should be made annually after the release of earnings for the prior fiscal year.
 It is anticipated that options granted to new hires or upon a promotion will generally be made on the first business day of the month after the commencement of employment or effectiveness of the promotion.
 The exercise price of all stock options awarded to our named executive officers has been made at the market price on the date of the award.
+The Committee retains the discretion not to make equity grants at the times provided in the policy if the members determine it is not appropriate to make a grant at such time.
+Additionally, the Committee retains the discretion to make grants, including an annual equity grant, at times other than as provided in the policy if the members determine circumstances warrant making a grant at such other times.